-- It is widely accepted that environmental contamination plays an important role in the transmission of certain pathogens in the care home environment. - The transmission of microorganisms from (and to) environmental surfaces to residents occurs largely via hand contact with the surface.
-Contamination of surfaces can also result from droplet transmission (coughing, sneezing, talking). - Although hand hygiene is important to minimize the impact of this transfer, cleaning and disinfecting environmental surfaces is fundamental in reducing their contribution to the incidence of healthcare associated infections (HAIs).
+- It's widely accepted that environmental contamination plays an important role in the transmission of certain pathogens in the care home environment. - The transmission of microorganisms from (and to) environmental surfaces to residents occurs largely via hand-contact with surfaces.
+Contamination of surfaces can also result from droplet transmission (coughing, sneezing and talking). - Although hand hygiene is important to minimise the impact of this transfer, cleaning and disinfecting environmental surfaces is fundamental in reducing their contribution to the incidence of healthcare-associated infections (HAIs).

+Cleaning forms

-Cleaning forms the foundation for the environmental hygiene
+the foundation for

+environmental

+hygiene